Mataderos Fair: A Gaucho Market on the Outskirts of Buenos Aires

 To save time you can also take an Uber, taxi or take Subte line E to Plaza de Virreyes and take a taxi or Uber from there.

-Alternately, make a day of it and discover the secret gems of Mataderos Fair by taking our private guided Mataderos tour with transportation.
+Alternatively, make a day of it and discover the secret gems of Mataderos Fair by taking a private guided Mataderos tour with transportation.

 — by Sam Harrison (photos: Ande Wanderer)